Gilded

 Iraq

-women who work in the Ministry are brave women.
-At first they
+The women who work in the Ministry are brave women.
+At

-looked at me with suspicion, not sure of my ethnicity.
-I sometimes
+first they looked at me with suspicion, not sure of my ethnicity.
+I

-name is Meena.
-Until a month ago, I was a professional belly
+My name is Meena.
+Until a month ago, I was a professional

 Ireland

-Inroads in France and Ireland by Mark and Ling Shien Bell
+New Musical Inroads in France and Ireland by Mark and Ling

 Israel

-Oriental Dance Festival, January 2006 - Report by Sophie,
+Dance Festival, January 2006 - Report by Sophie, Photos by Gali Tibon

-the sense of anticipation, mixed with excitement, was growing
+sense of anticipation, mixed with excitement, was growing inside me.

-was the first professional festival of its kind in Israel.
-Despite
+This was the first professional festival of its kind in

-unlike the totally frozen attitudes towards the Arab culture
+totally frozen attitudes towards the Arab culture in Israel.

 Italy